Parliamentary.ai

 Groups Affected

-• The House of Lords: The bill alters the composition and functioning of the House of Lords, leading to a more stable, albeit smaller, contingent of hereditary peers.
+• House of Lords: The composition of the House of Lords will be permanently altered, leading to a smaller number of hereditary peers.

 Powered by nyModel